Paca AI (PACA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Paca AI Historical Price

-According to the latest data gathered on Paca AI live price page, the current price of Paca AI is 0.00118033USD.
-The circulating supply of Paca AI(PACA) is 753.69M PACA , giving it a market capitalization of $889.60K.
+According to the latest data gathered on Paca AI live price page, the current price of Paca AI is 0.00102221USD.
+The circulating supply of Paca AI(PACA) is 753.69M PACA , giving it a market capitalization of $770.44K.

 The Paca AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PACA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.